(Tokyo, Hakone, Kyoto)

 Your guide for the morning will meet you at your hotel and take you to the Ryogoku, the centre of Japan’s sumo world.
 As well as the Kokugikan Sumo Stadium, Ryogoku is home to most of Tokyo’s sumo heyas.
 All rikishi (wrestlers) belong to heyas, or sumo stables, where they live, train, and eat.
 You will be able to visit one of these heya to get up close and personal with these giant men and watch their asa geiko (morning training).
 The day begins in the early morning, when the lowest ranked men wake up and put in some practice before going about their assigned duties, which include cleaning the building and preparing the food for the main meal of the day.
 Higher ranked sekitori appear at a more reasonable hour, and they begin a practice session that runs from about 7am until about 10am.
 After several hours of warm up and technique practice, the wrestlers play an exciting "King of the Castle" game where one wrestler stays in the ring fighting bouts without any rest until he is defeated.
 After training, it is time to eat like sumo at a local restaurant specializing in chanko nabe.
 Chanko nabe is a Japanese stew with chicken, fish, tofu, and vegetables.
 While a very healthy dish, when eaten in sumo sized amounts it helps the wrestlers to gain weight.
 Many of the restaurants in the area that serve chanko nabe are run by ex-sumos.
 The tour will finish in the Ryogoku area.
 Please note that with this tour you will have a private guide, but rather than travelling by private vehicle, you will make use of Tokyo’s efficient local transit system.

 Take in 3 of Tokyo’s centres of youth fashion and pop culture.
 Start in Shibuya, Tokyo’s main centre for youth fashion and culture, whose streets are the birthplace to many of Japan's fashion and entertainment trends.
 It is also home to the famous 5 way “scramble crossing”.
 Next, visit Harajuku, and the famous Takeshita dori (Cat Street).
 Known as Electric Town, Akihabara was originally famous for its many electronic shops.
 However in more recent years, Akihabara has gained recognition as the centre of Japan's otaku (diehard fan) culture, and many shops and establishments devoted to anime and manga are now dispersed among the electronic stores in the district.
-You will end the afternoon with a coffee or tea in one of Tokyo’s famous maid cafes where the waitresses dress up and act like maids.
-You will also have the opportunity to take a souvenir photo with one of the maids.
+To end this afternoon, check out one of Japan’s famous “quirky” themed cafés (cat, robot, maid, jail or vampire take your pick).
 End the tour in Akihabara.
 Please note that with this tour you will have a private guide, but rather than travelling by private vehicle, you will make use of Tokyo’s efficient local transit system.

 Sushi is a Japanese food consisting of cooked vinegared rice combined with other ingredients, seafood, vegetables and sometimes tropical fruits.
 Ingredients and forms of sushi presentation vary widely, but the ingredient which all sushi have in common is rice or sumeshi.
 Sushi can be prepared with either brown or white rice.
 Sushi is often prepared with raw seafood, but some common varieties of sushi use cooked ingredients.
 Raw fish (or occasionally other meat) sliced and served without rice is called sashimi.
 Sushi is often served with shredded ginger, wasabi, and soy sauce.
 Popular garnishes are often made using daikon.